teo3300/daisy-setup/daisy/README.md

-# daisy-setup
+# Daisy

-Simple repository to keep all my server config and mini scripts, because I know myself and am sure I'll break everything someday
+I know myself and am sure I'll break everything someday

 # What this provides